Chameleons Can Eat These Fruits & Vegetables

 While these foods probably won’t kill your chameleon outright they can cause other problems like either being too high in fat, like avocado, prohibit the absorption of calcium, be too acidic like tomatoes or are from the nightshade family of plants and are best avoided due to toxicity.

-In terms of offering fruits, vegetables and greens on the list directly then this can be done at any time but you might have more success in getting your chameleon to eat them if you’ve seen it taking bites out leaves or you’ve noticed signs of dehydration in its urates.
+In terms of offering fruits, vegetables and greens on the list directly then this can be done at any time, but you might have more success in getting your chameleon to eat them if you’ve seen it taking bites out of leaves, or you’ve noticed signs of dehydration in its urates.

 Remember though don’t be despondent if your chameleon refuses to eat them at all because most chameleons won’t eat fruit and vegetables directly offered to them and will just stick to eating insects.